nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 1. Due to lack of visibility, many individuals and enterprises are not aware an attack occurred
 1. In server-side attacks, enterprise may be compelled to disclose the breach due to consumer protection laws however it is unlikely a targeted mobile attack would trigger such action

-For these reasons, the most important tool available today to educate individuals and enterprises about mobile risks are identifying the threats which could expose them to compromise.
+For these reasons, the most effective resources available today to educate individuals and enterprises about mobile risks are identifying the threats which could expose them to compromise.

 #### Android Security Threats

 Android encompasses a deep intertwined ecosystem including Google, OEMs, wireless carriers and app developers.
-The the purpose of this brief overview, we will simply provide an example of a security in each category.
+In this brief overview, we will simply provide an example of a security threat in each category.

 ##### Andorid Stagefright vulnerability